sackn/diffeq/series.md

 **The Maclaurin Series of sin(x)**

-We can again start by listing out a few deriviatves of $sin(x)$ and there vaues at the center of the taylor series (c=0)
+We can again start by listing out a few derivatives of sin(x) and their values at the center of the Taylor series (c = 0).

 $$f(x) = sin(x) \qquad f(0) = 0$$